 Secure your SIM card

-Important Disclaimer: When setting up a SIM lock be careful to not enter the SIM PIN incorrectly three times as this will cause your mobile service to stop working – meaning you’ll have to contact your mobile carrier to fix your service.
+Important Disclaimer: When setting up a SIM lock, be careful not to enter the SIM PIN incorrectly three times.
+Doing so will stop your mobile service from working, meaning you’ll have to contact your mobile carrier to restore it.

 How to set up a SIM lock on an iPhone